 There is an additional course for those working in Islamic settings:

 Course 1A: Dialogue in Islamic classrooms: Using Halaqah to develop Shakhsiyah (live cohort May 9th – June 17th, 2022)

-The next live trial of all of these courses will take place in autumn 2021.
-If you are interested in participating in one of the autumn 2021 trials, or if you would like to be kept updated on the new courses when they’re all available as self-paced, please register your interest via this google form or email the course creator Meaghan Brugha directly at email@example.com.
+If you are interested in participating in one of these courses, or if you would like to be kept updated on the new courses when they’re available as self-paced modules, please register your interest via this google form or email the course creators Meaghan Brugha ([email protected]) and Farah Ahmed ([email protected]).